MotazMohd/garage-analysis/README.md

 - Automate certification journeys and staffing hooks
 - Layer predictive insights, integrations, and governance
 - 📄 See `Tasks/TechnicianTrainingModulePlan/` for three-sprint roadmap and deliverables

+### 🔹 17.
+Insurance & Claims Collaboration
+- Claim intake linked to job cards, policies, and insurer partners
+- Automated approvals, communications, and financial recovery tracking
+- 📄 See `Tasks/InsuranceClaimsModulePlan/` for three-sprint roadmap and deliverables